Community and social participation among adults with mobility impairments: A mixed methods study

 Digital Object Identifier (DOI)

 Sundar, Vidya; Brucker, Debra L.; Pollack, Megan A.; and Change, Hong, "Community and social participation among adults with mobility impairments: A mixed methods study" (2016).
-Institute on Disability.
+Disability and Health Journal.
 118.